auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_02.md

 ### Sample Input and Output

+Write a program that prompts the user to enter the minutes (e.g., 1 billion), and displays the maximum number of years and remaining days for the minutes.
+For simplicity, assume that a year has 365 days.

 ```
 Enter the number of minutes: 1000000000
 1000000000 minutes is approximately 1902 years and 214 days